Ed Burke Guilty Of Racketeering In Federal Corruption Trial

 DIRKSEN FEDERAL BUILDING — Former Ald.
-Ed Burke, the city’s longest-serving alderman and one of its most powerful politicians for decades, was convicted by a jury of racketeering conspiracy Thursday afternoon.
+Ed Burke, the city’s longest-serving alderman and one of its most powerful politicians for decades, was convicted of racketeering conspiracy Thursday afternoon.

-Burke was convicted of pressuring developers to hire his private law firm and leveraging his political clout to secure jobs and favors for allies.
+Burke was convicted by a jury of pressuring developers to hire his private law firm and leveraging his political clout to secure jobs and favors for allies.

 The conviction caps a stunning fall from grace for an old-school politician who wielded his power for decades as the head of the City Council’s Committee on Finance, which controls much of the city’s spending.